 Blog

 Your app is only as strong as the APIs it depends on.
-When you’re designing, developing, and maintaining APIs within a CI/CD pipeline, one untested endpoint can break everything.
-In this environment, one constant remains: the need for effective and efficient testing.
+In 2025, with tighter release cycles and more complex systems, one untested endpoint can break everything.

 Abstracta infographic about API testing benefits (same benefits that are described below in this section)